 Considerations:

-1) It helps to set the bulk size on nas/ alarm_enrichment down to 10.
+1) It can help to set the bulk size on nas/ alarm_enrichment down to 20 or 10.
 If the probe still cannot load the first ten messages, then you know one or more of the first ten messages is causing an issue.

 3) The DrNimbus tool permanently marks the messages as read.
 Once you see them in DrNimbus, they cannot be delivered to the probe.